About Your Bladder Surgery With a Continent Cutaneous Diversion

 Start following a clear liquid diet

 You’ll need to start following a clear liquid diet 2 days before your surgery.
 A clear liquid diet includes only liquids you can see through.
-Examples are listed in the “Clear Liquid Diet” table.
+Examples are listed in the “Clear liquid diet” table below.

-While you’re following a clear liquid diet, make sure to check your blood sugar level often.
-If you have any questions, talk with your healthcare provider.
+Check your blood sugar level often while you’re following a clear liquid diet.
+If you have questions, talk with your healthcare provider.

 Clear liquid diet